RoniRachmani/Example-Web-App/README.md

 A full-stack React app using Node.js and Express backend, MongoDB database, Firebase authentication, deployed in Google Cloud

 This repository is based on the LinkedIn Learning course "React: Creating and Hosting a Full-Stack Site".
-The entire course is available at [LinkedIn Learning][lil-course-url].
+The entire course is available at https://www.linkedin.com/learning/react-creating-and-hosting-a-full-stack-site-24928483.

 ## Tech Stack